awslabs/graphstorm/docs/source/advanced/own-models.rst

     def main(args):
         gs.initialize(ip_config=ip_config, backend="gloo")

 the ``ip_config`` argument specifies a ip configuration file, which contains the IP addresses of machines in a GraphStorm distributed cluster.
-You can find its description at the :ref:`Launch Training<launch-training>` section of the :ref:`Quick Start Tutorial <quick-start>`.
+You can find its description at the :ref:`Launch Training<launch-training>` section of the :ref:`Quick Start Tutorial <quick-start-standalone>`.

 Replace DGL DataLoader with the GraphStorm's dataset and dataloader
 `````````````````````````````````````````````````````````````````````